tardate/LittleArduinoProjects/Kinetics/Solenoids/SolenoidDIY/README.md

 ### The Circuit

 An Arduino is used to switch the solenoid.
-A pulse of about 150ms duraction is required to ensure the solenoid performs a positive and complete action.
+A pulse of about 150ms duration is required to ensure the solenoid performs a positive and complete action.

 An IRF540N n-channel MOSFET is used to switch the current to the solenoid.